- Applying to study

 - Find out more about Student Central

 The Counselling Service is a team of qualified social workers and psychologists who provide free, confidential counselling services as early as possible before studies are affected.
-You can use the free Counselling Service for telephone or skype sessions, or contact us via our online eCounselling service.
+You can use the free Counselling Service for telephone or Zoom sessions, or contact us via our online eCounselling service.

 - Find out more about the Counselling Service

 The Disability Service is a team of professional Disability Advisors and trained educational support staff that provide support and assistance to future and current students with disabilities and chronic health conditions to help them reach their full academic potential.
-Services are available over the telephone, on skype or via email at firstname.lastname@example.org.
+Services are available over the telephone, on Zoom or via email at firstname.lastname@example.org.

 - Find out more about the Disability Service